mlresearch/v124/_posts/2020-08-27-wengel-mogensen20a.md

   assumption of ancestral faithfulness.
 The popular model class of linear Hawkes processes is used to provide an example of a dynamical causal model.
 We argue that for sparse causal graphs the output will often be close to complete.
-We give examples of this framework and apply it to a challenging biological system.}"
+We give examples of this framework and apply it to a challenging biological system.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: wengel-mogensen20a
 month: 0
-tex_title: "{Causal screening in dynamical systems}"
+tex_title: Causal screening in dynamical systems
 firstpage: 310
 lastpage: 319
 page: 310-319